 3 ‘symple’ strategies to keep you on track

-Winter is the time of year when people often go off the rails and indulge in high fat, stodgy, comfort foods.
 Our metabolism speeds up during winter to keep us warm, so this could explain why many people say they feel extra hungry in winter.
+But the good news is, it doesn’t have to mean winter weight gain.

 Here are my thoughts on why we gain weight in the colder months: